Finney County to add county park

-Finney County Public Works director Roger Calkins is exited about the creation of Finney County’s newest county park — Wildwood Park.
+GARDEN CITY — Finney County Public Works director Roger Calkins is excited about the creation of Finney County’s newest county park — Wildwood Park.

 Located two miles southwest of Garden City, just west of the fairgrounds, Wildwood Park will offer new recreation opportunities to area residents, Calkins said.